William Henry Harrison: Private citizen

 Harrison returned to the United States and his North Bend farm, living in relative privacy after nearly four decades of government service.
 He had accumulated no substantial wealth during his lifetime, and he lived on his savings, a small pension, and the income produced by his farm.
 Burr references M. Chavalier, who encountered Harrison in Cincinnati at this time, and described Harrison as "poor, with a numerous family, abandoned by the Federal government, yet vigorous with independent thinking".

-In May of 1817, Harrison served as one of the founding vestry members of the Episcopal congregation, Christ Church in downtown Cincinnati (now Christ Church Cathedral).
-Harrison went on to serve as a vestry member through 1819, and then again in 1824.
+In May 1817, Harrison served as one of the founding vestry members of the Episcopal congregation, Christ Church in downtown Cincinnati (now Christ Church Cathedral).
+He went on to serve as a vestry member through 1819, and then again in 1824.

 Local supporters had come to Harrison's relief, by appointing him Clerk of Courts for Hamilton County, where he worked from 1836 until 1840.
 Chevalier remarked, "His friends back east talk of making him President, while here we make him clerk of an inferior court."
 He also cultivated corn and established a distillery to produce whiskey, but closed it after he became disturbed by the effects of alcohol on its consumers.
 In an address to the Hamilton County Agricultural Board in 1831, he said that he had sinned in making whiskey and hoped that others would learn from his mistake and stop the production of liquors.

 About this time, he met abolitionist and Underground Railroad conductor George DeBaptiste who lived in nearby Madison, and the two became friends.
 Harrison wrote at the time, "we might look forward to a day when a North American sun would not look down upon a slave."
 DeBaptiste became his valet, and later White House steward.

 Burr closes his account of Harrison by describing an event, denied by some of his friends—a reception given the general at Philadelphia, in 1836.
 According to Burr, "Thousands and tens of thousands crowded Chesnut street wharf upon his arrival, and greeted him with continual cheering as he landed.
 He stepped into the barouche but the crowd pressed forward so impetuously, that the horses became frightened and reared frequently.
 A rush was made to unharness the animals when the General spoke to several of them and endeavored to prevent it; but the team was soon unmanageable, and it became necessary to take them off.
 A rope was brought, and attached to the carriage, by which the people drew it to the Marshall House.
 This act was the spontaneous burst of ten thousand grateful hearts.
 Pennsylvanians fought under the hero, and they loved him.
 We speak particularly on this point, because we were eyewitnesses of all that passed."